 A trap to sell

 It appears in an uptrend when at the market high the price stabilizes in a small flat 5-10 days long.
 This is followed by a strong breakout upwards, and the day closes above the upper border of the flat.
-If after that the price goes down and in 1-5 days finds itself lower than the low of the breakout day – open a position to sell with an SL behind the high of the breakout day.
+If after that the price goes down and in 1-5 days finds itself lower than the low of the breakout day – open a position to sell with a Stop Loss behind the high of the breakout day.

 A trap to buy

 It appears in a downtrend after the price forms a small flat during 5-10 days.
 Then the flat is broken out downwards, the day closes below the last lows.
 The pattern is triggered if right after the range is broken out, the price starts moving upwards and exceeds the high of the breakout day in 1-5 days.
-AT this level, open a position to buy with an SL below the local low.
+AT this level, open a position to buy with a Stop Loss below the local low.

 The trading methods by Larry Williams proved highly efficient as they helped him win the Robbins World Cup trading championship in 1987.
 You can check on practice if they work as efficiently nowadays.
 Also, Williams is the author of several trading indicators, such as Williams %R, used in addition to graphic patterns.